TheStriver97/DSA-Solutions/README.md

 ## Introduction

 This repository serves as a collection of my solutions to the A2Z DSA sheet provided by Striver.
-The purpose is to help fellow learners understand and implement these data structures and algorithms in C.
+The purpose is to understand and implement these data structures and algorithms in C.

 ## Folder Structure